Benjamin-Lee/deep-rules/content/presubmission_inquiry.md

 To accomplish this goal, I have created a [repository](github.com/Benjamin-Lee/deep-rules) that will host the discussion and writing of the manuscript.
-In preparation for submitting this letter of inquiry, the following 10 rules have been proposed:
+In preparation for submitting this letter of inquiry, the following ten rules have been proposed:

 <!-- just using 1. for each entry so that they can be more easily reordered -->